 OUR RESEEARCH OUTPUTS

-here are some of the research outputs we have produced so far.
+Here are some of the research outputs we have produced on Feral Queer Camp so far:

 Embracing Feral Pedagogies: Queer Feminist Education through Queer Performance (2022)

 Alyson Campbell, Meta Cohen, Stephen Farrier and Hannah McCann